rcorrero/light-pipe/README.md

 ## Overview

 [Light-Pipe](https://www.light-pipe.io/) is a open source library that facilitates the development of highly-efficient, massively-scalable geospatial data pipelines for use in machine-learning applications.
 Light-Pipe can be used during model development to produce and interact with training data in an efficient manner.
-It may also be used to deploy a trained model.
+It may also be used to deploy trained models at scale.
 A Python API is provided for developers, and command-line utilities for all of the core library operations will be available soon.
 Light-Pipe is released under a [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

 Light-Pipe has one non-standard Python dependency, the [`osgeo`](https://gdal.org/) library, which is released under an MIT style open source license by [The Open Source Geospatial Foundation](https://www.osgeo.org/).